ishubhgupta/PrepMatrix/README.md

 5. **Track Progress** - Monitor your performance and learning analytics

 ### **AI Features Setup**
-1. Go to **Settings** from the navigation menu
+AI features are automatically enabled when you have the API key configured in your `.env.local` file.
+The features include:
+- **Smart Explanations** - Get personalized explanations at different complexity levels
+- **Similar Question Generation** - AI creates related practice questions based on your current question

+To set up:
-2. Enter your **Gemini API key** from [Google AI Studio](https://makersuite.google.com/app/apikey)
+1. Get your free API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
-3. Click "Validate & Enable" to activate AI features
-4. Enjoy personalized explanations and question generation
+2. Add it to your `.env.local` file as `NEXT_PUBLIC_GEMINI_API_KEY`
+3. Restart your development server
+4. AI features will be automatically available in the quiz interface

 ### **Key Interactions**
 - **Answer Questions** - Click options and submit for immediate feedback